EnyaAkhtar/Masterthesis/README.md

 **3D-U-NET_T1_segmentation.ipynb**

 The T1 lesion masks obtained from thresholding were used as ground truth labels in a deep learning pipeline for automated T1 lesion segmentation.
 Two U-Net frameworks were trained using different hyperparameter combinations.
 The U-Net frameworks were similar, but differed in their required input channels, where one relied solely on T1-weighted volumes as input, while the other also used T2-lesion masks.
 This notebook describes the data preparation, training, model selection and evaluation of these networks.

+## SPACE-MS

+The code in this folder describes the steps taken to acquire the lesion covariance metrics from the SPACE-MS method.

+**Preprocessing_SPACE_MS.ipynb**

+During covariance computation, small lesions triggered error messages or warnings.
+To prevent this, all lesions smaller than 10 voxels were removed from the T2 lesion masks.
+This step was not applied to the T1 lesions, as they were generally smaller and more dispersed.
+The errors were caused by covariance computations on individual lesions.
+However, since only the global lesion metrics were needed, the warnings for the T1 lesions were ignored.

+**running_space_ms.py**

+This script was used to run the SPACE-MS algorithm on the T2 lesions and gain the lesion covariance metrics.
+The same script was used on T1 lesions, with the paths changed accordingly.

+## Standard to subject space

+This folder contains the steps that were taken to convert a standard template or atlas to subject space.
+The code specifically describes how the subject-specific parcellations of the brainstem and supplementary motor area (SMA) were obtained, which were needed for calculating the neural caudality index.
+However, the same methodoly was used to acqure corticospinal trat masks as well.

+**get_transformations.py**